Battle of the Trench: Collapse of the Confederacy

 Nuaym's stratagem worked.
-After consulting, the Confederate leaders sent Ikrimah ibn Abi Jahl to the Qurayza, signaling a united invasion of Medina.
+After consulting, the Confederate leaders sent Ikrima ibn Amr to the Qurayza, signaling a united invasion of Medina.
 The Qurayza, however, demanded hostages as a guarantee that the Confederacy would not desert them.
-The Confederacy, considering that the Qurayza might give the hostage to Muhammad, refused.
+The Confederacy, considering that the Qurayza might give the hostages to Muhammad, refused.
 Messages were repeatedly sent back and forth between the parties, but each held to its position stubbornly.

 Abu Sufyan summoned Huyayy ibn Akhtab, informing him of Qurayza's response.
 Huyayy was taken aback, and Abu Sufyan branded him as a "traitor".
 Fearing for his life, Huyayy fled to the Qurayza's strongholds.

 The Bedouins, the Ghatafan, and other Confederates from Najd had already been compromised by Muhammad's negotiations.
 They had taken part in the expedition in hopes of plunder, rather than for personal reasons.
 They lost hope as chances of success dwindled, uninterested in continuing the siege.
 The two confederate armies were marked by recriminations and mutual distrust.

 The provisions of the Confederate armies were running out.
 Horses and camels were dying of hunger and wounds.
 For days the weather had been exceptionally cold and wet.
 Violent winds blew out the campfires, taking away from the Confederate army their source of heat.
 The Muslim camp, however, was sheltered from such winds.
 The enemy's tents were torn up, their fires were extinguished, the sand and rain beat in their faces and they were terrified by the portents against them.
 They had already well nigh fallen out among themselves.
 During the night the Confederate armies withdrew, and by morning the ground was cleared of all enemy forces.